-Would you use a medium that had a ’s guaranteed to reach people wherever they are and whatever they’re doing?
-How much effort would you put into a marketing medium like that??
-One that
+Would you use a medium that had a 98 percent open rate?
+One that’s guaranteed to reach people wherever they are and whatever they’re doing?
+How much effort would you put into a marketing medium like that?

 That medium exists, and it’s been around for a while.
 Yet far too few companies take advantage of the boundless possibilities of this medium — I’m talking about text messaging.

 Text messaging is an incredible tool in your marketing toolbox if you harness it right.
 81 percent of Americans own a smartphone, and almost 100 percent own a cell phone.
 SMS marketing has the distinct advantages of brevity, immediacy and reach—you’re giving people a very low-friction message on a medium they’re basically guaranteed to check.